29 of the Most Valuable Coins Ever Minted — 9 Are Worth Over $1 Million

 9. 1943 Bronze Lincoln Penny

-Potential worth: $1 Million
+Potential worth: $1 million

 Now we’re getting into some serious money.
-The 1943 Bronze Lincoln penny has gone for hundreds of thousands of dollars, but it could go for as much as $1 million in perfect shape, according to CoinTrackers.com.
+The 1943 Bronze Lincoln penny has gone for hundreds of thousands of dollars, but it could go for as much as $1 million in perfect shape, according to Urban Aunty — as long as it’s missing a mint mark (and thus from Philadelphia).

 8. 1795 Reeded Edge Cent

-Potential worth: $1.26 Million
+Potential worth: $1.26 million

-According to the Professional Coin Grading Service, the 1795 Reeded Edge cent, if in perfect condition, can fetch you $1.26 million.
+According to the Professional Coin Grading Service, the 1795 Reeded Edge cent, if in condition better than “very good,” can fetch you $1.26 million.

 7. 1943-D Lincoln Bronze Penny